lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     with time.
 The forcing starts at :math:`t = 30` ps. b) Evolution of the gyration radius :math:`R_\text{gyr}` of the PEG molecule.

-..  container:: justify

 There is a follow-up to this polymer in water tutorial as :ref:`mda-label`, where the trajectory is imported in Python using MDAnalysis.

 .. include:: ../../non-tutorials/accessfile.rst